Psyhackological/HeartBeat/README.md

     - It provides insight into the distribution of samples across different classes.
     -The support value can help identify potential class imbalances or biases in the dataset.

 A classification report typically presents these metrics for each class in the target variable.
-It allows to assess the model's performance across different classes, which is particularly useful when dealing with multi-class classification problems.
+It allows assessing the model's performance across different classes, which is particularly useful when dealing with multi-class classification problems.

 Example of a binary classification report (not related to the provided CSV file) to illustrate how the metrics are interpreted: